-Here at Royal Holloway you’ll study in a department consistently ranked among the UK’s top 10 (The Complete University Guide and The Guardian 2016), where and contribute to our leading research culture as you work towards your degree.
+Here at Royal Holloway you’ll study in a department consistently ranked among the UK’s top 10 (The Complete University Guide and The Times Good University Guide 2018), and contribute to our leading research culture as you work towards your degree.

 You’ll graduate with a Master of Science in a field with excellent graduate employability prospects.
 The research and practical skills you’ll develop along the way will make you a highly employable candidate in a variety of sectors, and leave you well placed for further postgraduate study.

 - Develop an in-depth understanding of the complex systems that govern our planet

 - Enjoy extensive fieldwork opportunities.

 - Contribute to our renowned research culture with your year 4 Independent Geoscience Project.

 - Gain practical skills geared towards a career in Earth Sciences and other related fields.

 - Graduate with an integrated Masters degree in Earth Sciences.

 Core ModulesYear 1

 - Global Tectonics